 It is tough decision to make knowing that it is so hard for so many people to be flexible and find proper care for their children on such short notice.
 We know that so many families have both parents working outside the home, in some cases in large part to fund their child’s Waldorf education, and when care cannot be arranged the impact on their work situation is also a tremendous difficulty.

 We suggest that in each class some time is taken in the fall to identify families for whom last-minute childcare arrangements are especially difficult and see if there are other families in the class who may be able to help.

 When school is closed due to weather, all other events in the school scheduled for that day are cancelled as well.

 Even when buses are running and school is open, we always want families to make their own decision on whether the roads are safe enough to transport their children to school.
-Our decision to close school certainly factors the safety of parents and students driving to school, but also it is about the safety of our faculty and staff, many of whom drive from quite long distances.
+Our decision to close school certainly takes into consideration the safety of parents and students driving to school, but also it is about the safety of our staff, many of whom drive quite long distances.

 If school is open, our faculty and staff are almost all needed.
 Our substitution pool is quite small and unpredictable on any given day, and so the options are quite limited if those that work farther away were unable to make it to school or decide they shouldn’t risk the roads.
 If we were open and only local teachers arrived for work we would not be able to operate in any semblance of what we believe is appropriate for our students and what is expected of a school day at TWS.

 Sometimes people look to an experience of how public schools handle snow days.
 The difference between us and the public schools, as we have been told, is that the public school teachers are intended to drive to their closest school to teach, rather than the school they typically teach at, so that their drive is not long and therefore not as risky.
 In that scenario, each school knows who they should expect, and presumably are ready with an alternate student-teacher plan.
 Other independent schools find themselves in the same situation as TWS.